 Doing business

-Third party introductions are useful when conducting business in the Philippines and face-to-face communication is key.
-Emphasis is placed on building good working relations and getting to know each other.
-Business is conducted formally, and although punctuality is important, meetings may not begin on time.
-Dress should be conservative: suits and ties are the norm, although many Filipino men wear a shirt known as a barong tagalog, which is a far cooler option in the humid environment.
-English is widely spoken in business circles and business hours are usually from 8am to 5pm, Monday to Friday.
+Third-party introductions are highly valued when conducting business in the Philippines, and face-to-face communication is essential.
+Emphasis is placed on building good working relationships and getting to know one another personally.
+Business is typically conducted in a formal manner.
+While punctuality is important, meetings may not always begin on time.
+Dressing conservatively is recommended: suits and ties are common, although many Filipino men opt for the barong tagalog, a lightweight, traditional shirt that's more comfortable in the humid climate.
+English is widely spoken in business circles, and standard business hours are from 8am to 5pm, Monday through Friday.

 Duty free